 just local in one place, more than starting out because you want to make a bunch of money or have a lot of

-• Learn to grow by making mistakes.
+people working for you or build some company in some way.” - Learn to grow by making mistakes.
 “Most companies mess up by moving too slowly and trying to be

 too precise.
 When you’re moving quickly or doing anything like this you want to make mistakes evenly